 Stroll on State vendors needed

-The event is scheduled for 2-9 p.m.
+The event is scheduled for 2 to 9 p.m.
 Saturday, Nov.
 27 in downtown Rockford.

 ROCKFORD, Ill.
-(WIFR) - The Rockford Area Convention and Visitors Bureau needs a few good business for the city’s Stroll on State later this month.
+(WIFR) - The Rockford Area Convention and Visitors Bureau wants more vendors for its annual Stroll on State celebration.

+The event is scheduled for 2 to 9 p.m.
+Saturday, Nov.
+27 in downtown Rockford.

 Copyright 2021 WIFR.
 All rights reserved.